About this program

 The ‘Common Myna Humane Reduction Program’ has grown out of Brisbane Catchments Network’s Biodiversity Strategy and Feral Animal awareness.
 Early funding for the program has been through a Brisbane City Council Environment Grant.

-It is a B4C community program which creates community awareness of Common Myna (Acridotheres tristis) impacts, cages are built by volunteers and participants trap Common Myna birds in their backyards.
+It is a B4C community program which creates community awareness of Common Myna (Acridotheres tristis) impacts, encourages monitoring, and cages are built by volunteers and participants trap Common Myna birds in their backyards.

 If you are interested in trapping, please contact us at firstname.lastname@example.org.
 We require participants to attend one of our workshops first.